boomerang-io/worker.cicd/README.md

 ## How to Build and Push

+### Automatically

+Via the Boomerang CICD system which will make the images available on Dockerhub

+### Manually

-`VERSION=6.0.46 && docker build -t tools.boomerangplatform.net:8500/ise/bmrg-worker-cicd:$VERSION . && docker push tools.boomerangplatform.net:8500/ise/bmrg-worker-cicd:$VERSION`
+`VERSION=<tag> && docker build -t tools.boomerangplatform.net:8500/ise/bmrg-worker-cicd:$VERSION . && docker push tools.boomerangplatform.net:8500/ise/bmrg-worker-cicd:$VERSION`